Jihad over Centuries: Persistence of Jihadist Ideology as a Colonial Legacy

-The second dimension is the heterogeneity across time in contemporary periods.
-We divide the contemporary time periods 2001-2019 into the following three periods: 2001-2009, 2010-2015, and 2016-2019.
-The period 2010-2015 corresponds to the initial stage period of IS-linked groups, given that the split of the Islamic extremist groups into Al Qaeda and Islamic States as two competing factions occurred in February 2014.
-In the later period 2016-2019, violent events by IS-linked groups became more prevalent compared to the earlier period until 2015.
+We have established that contemporary jihadist violence is concentrated around declined historical cities, arguing that persistent jihadist ideology in these locales serves as the underlying mechanism.
+If this persistence operates through place-based transmission, then organizations that rely more on localized recruitment would exhibit a stronger spatial association with these declined cities.
+To assess this implication, we examine heterogeneity across contemporary jihadist groups, focusing on differences in their recruitment strategies.

-Figure \ref{map_residuals_heteg} maps the overlay of residuals in the same way as Figure \ref{map_residuals} but separately for the IS-linked and Al-Qaeda-linked groups over contemporary time periods.
-While we observe similar areas of dark purple cells in these maps, locations of red cells (i.e., the spatial spillover) look highly heterogeneous both across organizations and across time.
+Specifically, we focus on three primary jihadist factions active in West Africa: Al Qaeda affiliates, the Islamic State (IS) affiliates, and Boko Haram.
+The first two factions operate within a broader global framework dominated by the rivalry between Al Qaeda and the Islamic State, particularly following their split in 2014 (\citealt{Hamming2017}; \citealt{Novenario2016}; \citealt{Zelin2014}).
+Although rival groups rarely engage in full-scale military conflict against one another, they compete for supremacy over the jihadist movement.
+We classify specific West African groups and their affiliations in Table \ref{tab_jihadist_groups}.

-In order to formally investigate these heterogeneity, Table \ref{tab_iv_jihad_alqaeda_pop}, Table \ref{tab_iv_jihad_isis_pop}, and Table \ref{tab_iv_jihad_bokoharam_pop} report results of the main empirical IV specification for Al Qaeda-linked groups, IS-linked groups, and Boko Haram, respectively.
-The following two findings stress the importance of examining the interaction between historical and contemporary factors.
+Motivated by the organizational evolution, we further divide the relevant decade into 2010--2015 and 2016--2019.
+The former corresponds to the initial period of IS-linked groups, given that the split of the Islamic extremist groups into Al Qaeda and Islamic States as two competing factions occurred in February 2014.
+In the later period, violent events by IS-linked groups became more prevalent compared to the earlier period until 2015.